vivr/vr1/src/notes/2023-11-18-eleventy-notes.md

   key: pageId: my first note
 ---

-### This is my first note h2 title
+### This is my first note

-Here is my first note paragraph.
+Here is my first paragraph.
 ```

 The front matter provides metadata such as the title, pageId, and Eleventy navigation information.
 The content of the file includes a heading and a paragraph.